 Building an email list and sending compelling broadcasts gives you a way to retain the traffic you worked so hard to earn by providing subscribers with an incentive to stay in touch.

-If your ecommerce business hasn’t taken the time to adopt email marketing, you’re likely leaving money on the table.
-To prove it, here are five reasons to consider employing email in your marketing mix.
+If your online store hasn’t taken the time to adopt email marketing, you’re likely leaving money on the table.
+To prove it, here are four reasons to consider employing email in your marketing mix.

 1. Email lets you build ongoing customer relationships